oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

   - **firmware**: firmware used to boot the VM.
 Valid options: "BIOS" (compatible with both 32 bit and 64 bit operating systems that boot using MBR style bootloaders), "UEFI_64" (default for platform images).
   - **size**: boot volume size.
 Default is 50 (in GB, the minimum allowed by OCI).
   - **preserve_on_instance_deletion**: whether to preserve boot volume after deletion.
 Default is true.
+  - **secure_boot**: prevents unauthorized boot loaders and operating systems from booting.
+Default is false.
+Only applicable if *platform_type* is set.
+  - **measured_boot**: enhances boot security by taking and storing measurements of boot components, such as bootloaders, drivers, and operating systems.
+Bare metal instances do not support Measured Boot.
+Default is false.
+Only applicable if *platform_type* is set.
+  - **trusted_platform_module**: used to securely store boot measurements.
+Default is false.
+Only applicable if *platform_type* is set.
   - **backup_policy**: the Oracle managed backup policy for the boot volume.
 Valid values: "gold", "silver", "bronze".
 Default is "bronze".
 - **volumes_emulation_type**: emulation type for attached storage volumes.
 Valid values: "PARAVIRTUALIZED" (default), "SCSI", "ISCSI", "IDE", "VFIO".
 - **networking**: networking settings.